Punkline/punkpc/doc/README.md

 String Objects
  - a scalar buffer object class that stores literal memory
- - can store `"quoted strings"` for pretecting literals
+ - can store `"quoted strings"` for protecting literals
  - can store `<<nestable>, <altmacro strings>>` for creating complex tuples
  - can store `literal strings` that are unprotected, and can be executed like macros
    - unlike the [`items`](/doc#items) class, no delimiting commas are implied, and buffers can use prefix concatenation methods